bbatsov/emacsredux/_posts/2025-04-06-goodbye-setq-hello-setopt.md

 For many years most Emacs users used `setq` to set the various configuration options of Emacs and the packages that they were using.
 This probably wasn't the best option (read on), but it was the most popular way of doing things.
-Now, however, it's finally time for a change!
+Now, however, it's finally time for a change![^1]

 ## Why `setopt` Was Introduced in Emacs 29